SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 * **6. Restart** <br/> Initiates a restart of all TeamworkDeviceIds within the selected text file.

+* **7. Quit** <br/> Initiates a restart of all TeamworkDeviceIds within the selected text file.
+> [!TIP]
+> Remember to Archive before exiting the application if you need to have an audit trail.

 ## Page info

 | Page | User Guide |